Educators are nice.

 “All of our employees are amazing!”

-When discussing employee performance, school leaders often contend that all their employees are outstanding.
+When I discuss employee performance with school leaders from other districts, they often contend that all their employees are outstanding.

 A little suspicious, I press a bit harder.
 “All employees?”